Only 72 Dresses Created

 - Young girls twirling dress that features 2 full circle twirly® skirts.

-- Fun pink, yellow, green, and purple striped bodice with roses and a vibrant deep purple twirly skirt.
+- Fun pink, yellow, red and blue stars on the bodice with a graphic red and white skirt.

 - Stunning back detail, peekaboo back with contrasting panels and spaghetti strap ties.